AbbyEeninkwinkel/host_probe/README.md

 With this set the code should work out of the box.<br>
 See the inline examples to tune your probe.<br>
 Watch out for \ and '" pitfall.<br>
-A small wraning whould be mentioned: security was not my focus when writing this article.<br>
+A small warning should be mentioned: security was not my focus when writing this article.<br>
 <br>
 Happy probing!